Tsebo200/Aureum-Elegance-Frontend/README.md

    npm run dev
    ```

-   The frontend should be available at `http://localhost:5173/` (or indicated by Vite).
+   The frontend will be available at `http://localhost:5173/` (or indicated by Vite).

 7. **(Optional) Run via Docker**
    Ensure Docker is running, then from the root directory: